21 Top Things to Do in Tbilisi, Georgia’s Amazing Capital

 #20 Wander the Peace Bridge & Rike Park

-Tbilisi is such a mesh of architectural styles (indicative of its layered and complex history) and never was this typified more than from the view along the Peace Bridge.
+Tbilisi is such a mesh of architectural styles (indicative of its layered and complex history) and never was this typified more than from the view along the Bridge of Peace.

 A very modern structure, this bridge links the Medieval old town with Rike Park, from which can be seen the grand Presidential Palace (another sort of architectural style) and the crazy, contemporary concert hall tubes, which sadly aren’t in use.

-As such, wandering around here is definitely one of the best things to do in Tbilisi, especially if you’re looking to get a feel for how truly eclectic this city is.
+As such, wandering this pedestrian bridge is definitely one of the best things to do in Tbilisi, especially if you’re looking to get a feel for how truly eclectic this city is.

-And if you wish to explore that a bit further, the amazing old buildings along Mikheili Tsinamdzghvrishvili Street and the surrounding lanes, have some of the best old buildings in Tbilisi.
+And if you wish to explore that a bit further, the amazing old buildings along Mikheili Tsinamdzghvrishvili Street and the surrounding lanes, are some of the most gorgeous historic structures in Tbilisi.

-Not yet preserved, there is a very alternative vibe that surrounds this whole area, with a lot of street art and artists leaving among these atmospheric old structures.
+Not yet regenerated, there is a very alternative vibe that surrounds this whole area, with a lot of street art and artists living and working among these atmospheric old buildings.

 #21 Head to the Stalin Underground Printing Press